Apex Legends crossplay will not match PC with Console by default

-Apex Legends is getting crossplay this fall across its Origin, Steam, Xbox One, PS4, and Switch versions, which dredges up the age-old crossplay problem of "people on PC with a mouse and keyboard and an ultrawide and a jacked up FOV keep winning."
-Okay, maybe only parts of that are age-old problems.
+Apex Legends is getting crossplay this fall across its Origin, Steam, Xbox One, PS4, and Switch versions, which dredges up the age-old crossplay problem of "people on PC with a mouse and keyboard and an ultrawide and a jacked-up FOV keep winning."
+OK, maybe only parts of that are age-old problems.
 (Apex legends is also coming to Steam.)

 Anyways: It's coming.
 Console and PC players are concerned that it'll degrade the quality of their matches one way or another.